brainsesh/brainsesh.github.io/README.md

 <!-- # brainsesh -->

-Welcome to **brainsesh**, a session in your brain where thoughts collide, ideas spark, and neurons throw the best party in town!
+Welcome to **brainsesh**, brain-session where thoughts collide, ideas spark, and neurons throw the best party in town!

 This is a space dedicated to **learning**, **growth**, **reflection**, and **inspiration**, where every brainsesh leaves you a little more enlightened and a lot more curious about the ongoing innovation.